ali-vayani/ali-vayani/README.md

 ## 🚀 What I'm Up To

-- 🤖 Exploring Machine Learning with
+- 🤖 Exploring Machine Learning and learning PyTorch
 - 💻 Building mobile apps with Expo

 <!-- Check out my coding portfolio! -->